About Us

 Jack is a dedicated Occupational Therapist who graduated from the University of South Australia with a Master of Occupational Therapy.
 Since completing his studies, he has gained valuable experience across a range of clinical environments in both the public and private sectors.
 His areas of expertise include return-to-work injuries and supporting individuals in their transition back into the workforce.
 Most recently, Jack worked at the Lyell McEwin Hospital providing acute care for patients across orthopaedics, general medicine, and outpatient clinics.
 This experience further strengthened his clinical skills and ability to provide patient-centred care in fast-paced, multidisciplinary settings.

-Jack has a strong interest in hand therapy and is continually seeking opportunities to expand his knowledge and skills in this area.
-He is committed to delivering high-quality care and achieving the best possible outcomes for his patients.
+Jack is committed to delivering high-quality care and achieving the best possible outcomes for his patients.
 Jack is an Associate member of the Australian Hand Therapy Association (AHTA).
-He has a special interest in the rehabilitation of finger injuries and elective surgeries such as Dupuytren's disease and Carpal Tunnel.
+He has a special interest in the rehabilitation of finger injuries and post-operative management following elective surgeries such as Dupuytren's disease, trigger finger and carpal tunnel syndrome.
+He is also qualifed through GEMt to dry needle the upper limb.
+He particularly likes working with his clients to acheive their goals such as returning to gardening, sport and work.

 Outside of work, Jack enjoys keeping an active lifestyle being an avid tennis player and sports enthusiast.